bionanogenomics/HRD/README.md

 ### Follow Ups & Questions ###
 ---
 The HRD script was written by Andy Pang, and this README and files have been uploaded by Kelsea Chang.
-For any questions please reach out to either party.
+For any questions, please reach out to either party.